Denied a Bank Account? Here’s What to Do Next

 Request and Review Your ChexSystems Report

-Once you receive your report, review it carefully.
-It will list any banking mistakes you’ve made in the past five years, such as unpaid fees, overdrafts, or suspicious account activities.
-Understanding these entries is crucial to addressing the issues that led to your denial.
+When you receive your ChexSystems report, go through it carefully.
+The report will list any past banking issues from the past five years, such as unpaid fees, overdrafts, or closed accounts.
+Identifying the specific entries that might have caused your denial is the first step toward addressing them.

 Alternative Banking Solutions